chase-moskal/chase-moskal/README.md

 deep in monk mode. life dedicated to the craft. care about nothing else. doing *nothing* else.

-darkness provides silence. silence provides focus.
+darkness for silence. silence for focus.

 build until i'm hungry. eat until i'm not.